-The master program International Business Administration (Master IBW) will be offered in its new structure as an interdisciplinary study program as of winter semester 2016/2017.
+The master program International Business Administration (Master IBW) is an interdisciplinary study programme.

 In addition to business administrative skills and economic basics, students have the unique possibility to choose a cultural region in which they want to be extensively educated.

 At the moment Europe, Africa, China, Japan, South Asia, Latin America and the Slavic regions are offered.
 For each cultural region language, historical, sociological and cultural skills, as well as legal competencies, are acquired.
 These are the basis for future international labor market requirements.

 Graduates are able to solve complex management problems in an international environment independently and are thus indispensable employees for international companies.

 The first part of Master International Business Administration is the introductory phase, in which basic economic knowledge are provided and repeated so that all newly admitted students are on the same level.
 Parallel to the introductory phase, other courses may already be attended.

 Further business administrative education in the amount of 20 ECTS can be chosen while completing training in International Management (20 ECTS).
 The list of possible business administrative specializations is long and includes Banking & Finance, Controlling, External Accounting, Marketing & International Marketing, Organization and Personnel, Smart Production, Strategic Manage-ment, and Supply Chain Management.